Drblessing/notes/README.md

 Add [Google analytics](https://analytics.google.com/), here's an [example script](ga.html).

-Put this at the start of your html files:
+Put this at the start of your html templates:

 ```html
 {% block head %}